A Comprehensive Guide to Understanding the MACRS Depreciation Method

 For financial statement purposes, businesses can choose from four different depreciation methods, but for tax purposes, there is only one predominant option: Modified Accelerated Cost Recovery System (MACRS).
 This method is used to calculate depreciation for business and individual taxes.
 MACRS has been the primary tax depreciation method since it replaced the Accelerated Cost Recovery System (ACRS) in 1986.

-What is the MACRS Depreciation Method?
+What is MACRS Depreciation?

 When taxpayers purchase capital assets, they aren’t allowed to deduct the full cost on their tax returns right away (unless they accelerate depreciation with a special allowance like bonus depreciation or Section 179).
 Instead, they are required to deduct a little bit of that cost each year over the asset’s stated recovery period or useful life.
 MACRS refers to the calculation methodology that determines this annual deduction.